itlongtruong/vaytientietkiem/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Yoast SEO Importer - easily switch from Yoast SEO to AIOSEO with our full SEO migration wizard that includes SEO keywords, SEO title, meta description, XML sitemaps and more.
 * Yoast SEO Premium Importer - easily import Yoast SEO premium settings including SEO redirects to AIOSEO with our full SEO migration wizard.
 * RankMath SEO Importer - easily switch from RankMath SEO to AIOSEO with our SEO migration wizard.
+* SEOPress Importer - easily switch from SEOPress to AIOSEO with our SEO migration wizard.
 * SEO Settings Backup - create a backup of your AIOSEO settings.
 * Advanced SEO Import / Export - easily import / export AIOSEO settings from one site to another.
 * Redirection Importer - import your SEO redirects from the Redirection plugin with our SEO migration wizard.
 * Simple 301 Redirects Importer - import your SEO redirects from Simple 301 redirets with our SEO migration wizard.
 * Safe Redirection Manager - easily import SEO redirects from safe redirect manager with our SEO migration wizard.
+* 301 Redirects - easily import SEO redirects from 301 Redirects with our SEO migration wizard.
+* CSV Sitemap Import - import additional pages to your xml sitemaps using CSV.

 After reading this feature list, you can probably imagine why AIOSEO is the best WordPress SEO plugin in the market.